-Dr. LaBriola, Dr. Haron, Dr. Jackson, and Dr. Zadeh have each received extensive training and have years of experience in a wide variety of anesthetic techniques designed to make your surgical experience both safe and comfortable.
+Our team of oral and maxillofacial surgeons have each received extensive training and have years of experience in a wide variety of anesthetic techniques designed to make your surgical experience both safe and comfortable.
 Patients in good health may select techniques ranging from nitrous oxide (laughing gas) to intravenous sedation or general anesthesia.
 Patients having more complex procedures, such as multiple extractions or removal of impacted teeth, frequently prefer intravenous sedation and/or general anesthesia.
 Patients will be continuously monitored using the latest equipment, and our doctors are trained in basic and advanced life support.
 Patients requesting sedation/general anesthesia may not eat or drink for six hours prior to their appointment, and will need an escort present in the office to drive them home.
 When scheduling your appointment, please notify us of any medical problems or medications being used so that we can determine whether sedation/general anesthesia can be utilized.

 What is local anesthetic?